 From 1585 onward to the end of his life, El Greco lived in a complex consisting of three apartments, with twenty-four rooms, which belonged to the Marquis de Villena.
 He passed away on April 7, 1614, at the age of 73.

 The great master was survived by his son Jorge Manuel, born in 1578, also a painter, who had worked under his father and continued to imitate his compositions for many years after he inherited the studio.

 As tastes and styles changed, El Greco’s art was not widely appreciated by the generation after his death.
 However, in the eighteenth century his work was re-evaluated with the arrival of the Romantic movement.

 Writers, artists and critics realized in El Greco a gifted, misunderstood soul who created great art which was in a style before its time.
 Some even called him the precursor of the Romantic movement itself.

 By the nineteenth century, El Greco’s work was fully recognized by all, including artists, critics and art lovers, establishing his name forever in the world pantheon of truly great, influential artists.

-In 2014, Greece celebrated “The Year of El Greco,” in commemoration of the 400 years since the death of its brilliant, visionary master of oil painting.
+In 2014, Greece celebrated “The Year of El Greco,” in commemoration, 400 years after his death, of its brilliant, visionary master of oil painting.
 Many of his important works can be seen today in Madrid’s Prado Museum.